luxonis/depthai-docs-website/FAQ.md

 ## What Auto-Focus Modes Are Supported?

 DepthAI and megaAI support continuous video autofocus ('2' below, where the system is constantly autonomously searching for the best focus) and also and `auto` mode ('1' below) which waits to focus until directed by the host.
+(PR which adds this functionality is [here](https://github.com/luxonis/depthai/pull/114).)

 Example usage is shown in `depthai.py`.
 When running `python3 test.py` (which symlink calls `depthai.py`) the functionality can be used by keyboard command while the program is running: